Tekfur Palace Tile Museum

 Tekfur Palace Tile Museum exhibits Turkish ceramics and glass art referring to that Ottoman period.

 Tekfur Palace Tile Museum Entrance Fee 2020

-Tekfur Palace Museum entrance fee is 20 Turkish Lira as of 2019.
-The Museum is also known as Palace of the Porphyrogenitus or Blachernae in the Byzantine history.
-Istanbul Museum Pass is not valid for this place.
-You can see this beautiful museum that exhibits glass, pot and tile examples of Ottoman period.
+Tekfur Palace Museum entrance fee is 20 Turkish Lira as of 2020.
+The Museum is also known as Palace of the Porphyrogenitus in the Byzantine history.
+Museum Pass Istanbul is not valid for this museum.

 Tekfur Palace Tile Museum Opening Hours 2020